-As exceptions do not return values, the rule T-RAISE allows an exception to be given any type A. Rule T-TRY embraces explicit success continuations as advocated by Benton and Kennedy [2001], binding a result in M if L evaluates successfully.
-The T-CANCEL rule explicitly discards an endpoint.
+As exceptions do not return values, the rule T-Raise allows an exception to be given any type A. Rule T-Try embraces explicit success continuations as advocated by Benton and Kennedy [2001], binding a result in M if L evaluates successfully.
+The T-Cancel rule explicitly discards an endpoint.
 Naïvely implemented, cancellation violates progress: a thread could discard an endpoint, leaving a peer waiting forever.
-We avoid this pitfall by taking care to cancel discarded endpoints.
+We avoid this pitfall by raising an exception when a communication action would wait forever due to cancellation.